vipulnaik/diet-exercise-health/events/2025/2025-exercise-tracker.md

 On Friday 2025-08-01, I skipped all exercises.
 This was so that I could get started with meal prep in the morning and also multiplex it with a morning meeting.

+## 2025-08-03: skipped all exercises

+On Sunday 2025-08-03, I skipped all exercises.
+This was so that I could do meal prep in the morning and spend the afternoon and evening making progress with my backlog of tasks.